davidclairmont/CubsApp/README.md

 1.)
 Store pulled information in device to reduce the amount of requests to each site and load times.

 2.)
 Clean up code and improve on request response time.
-Also increase readability
+Also improve on code readability

 3.)
 Find a way to terminate active requests and threads when leaving a specific fragment